France, Itinerary

 Highlightschapel, views of Amboise, gardens

 A visit to Château d’Amboise takes you to Leonardo da Vinci’s rumored resting place, through rooms with impressive period tapestries and out on to the ramparts where you’re treated to amazing views of Amboise.
+It’s also an important part of French history during the 15th century for you history buffs.

 Café du Château